Setting standards of behaviour for local council members

 Whatever standards are approved there should NOT be legal costs attributed to ratepayers.
 The aggrieved parties should fund their OWN legal costs.
 I pay rates for the betterment of my community NOT to fund legal issues between council staff.

-Cathy Johnson13 over 2 years ago
+Cathy Johnson13 almost 3 years ago

 Standards need to be the same across all levels of government. having different rules for local govt is inconsistent, members are being held to a higher standard than the legislators.

-Jennie Boisvert over 2 years ago
+Jennie Boisvert almost 3 years ago

 I am very concerning about the inclusion of bullying in the policy.
 It is far, far too subjective and open to interpretation.
 Who decides if something constitutes bullying?
 I do not approve of you putting limits on the speech of my elected representatives.
 If a council elects a communist member and that member decides to state that another councilmen is a capitalist whose business is built on the back of exploiting the working class and that therefore this capitalist world view is behind approving of a development application is that bullying or is that simply the interpersonal interactions one should expect in an adversarial political system in which different ideologies engage robustly?
 It might be distressing and possibly humiliating, but it adds to the political debate in that council, it adds to our polity and it is well within the tradition of political debate.
 What if someone wanted to state that as a white person of privilege someone might not have the understanding to properly contribute to a decision?
 I do not agree with this idea at all, however, it is an idea that is believed by a section of a community and by speaking it within council would you be distressing someone? discriminating against them?
 Yes of course, but does that mean someone should be prevented from enunciating their political views and the views of those who elected them, no not at all.
 I am very very unhappy with the idea that an unelected body is creating rules for what my elected representatives can and cannot say.
 If we approve this, what is next?
 Will you start regulating what political ideas can be discussed?
 What a councillors expressed attitude to religion, homosexuality, immigration, etc is?
 That is not your job, The only people who can decide what people can say is their electors and they make their approval or disapproval clear on election day.
 Your job is only to regulate what they do, their actual actions as councillors, not to regulate what they say - hands off our democracy.

-JC over 2 years ago
+JC about 3 years ago